-A biomechanical assessment at Footpoint Podiatry allows one of our friendly podiatrists to fabricate custom orthotics that are tailored to you and address your presenting concern.
+A Biomechanical Assessment at Footpoint Podiatry allows one of our friendly Podiatrists to fabricate custom orthotics that are tailored to you and address your presenting concern.
 At your biomechanical assessment your comprehensive appointment will include the following:

 Want to know more?
-Click here to book a consult now to see you could benefit from custom orthoticsEnquire Today
+Click here to book a consult now to see if you could benefit from custom orthotics.Enquire Today

 Cupping Therapy is a traditional Chinese and Middle Eastern practice that can be used to treat a variety of conditions.

 Curious about cupping?
-Click here to book a consult with Senior Podiatrist Scott to discover the benefits of this ancient practice.Enquire Today
+Click here to book a consultation with Principal Podiatrist Scott to discover the benefits of this ancient practice.Enquire Today

 Are you sick of getting the same ingrown toenail time and time again?
 Do you have an unusual toenail that is constantly painful?
-Click here to book a consult with one of our podiatrists to discuss whether this is a good option for you.Enquire Today
+Click here to book a consultation with one of our Podiatrists to discuss whether this is a good option for you.Enquire Today

 Laser therapy is the colloquial term for Photobiomodulation (PBM Therapy).
 It is a form of light therapy using lasers or LEDs to improve tissue repair, reduce pain and inflammation wherever the beam is applied.